CodeAndLoathing/ssmod-londonwarehouse/README.md

 Installation
 ------------
+MAKE A BACKUP OF YOUR SAVE FILE BEFORE YOU CONTINUE.

 Extract the contents of the zip file and copy the cnl-warehouse folder to your addons folder.
 It should end up looking like SunlessSea/addon/cnl-warehouse/entities etc.